 After eating, the waitress gave me directions to a house in town where firewood sold for a reasonable price.
 We drove around some until we found it and then as I got out the owner came out and checked us out.
 He asked where we were from and found that I was alone camping with my kids.

 When it came time to sell me the wood, he ended up filling up 1/2 my trunk with wood for only $5.
 To top it off, he also insisted that we take a bag of fresh peaches from one of their many peach trees.
 After a quick stop for a few groceries, we headed back.

-All the way back, I talked about the challenges of our short time away from home and we all marveled at God's hand in providing help with our tent, a free mechanic, and an abundance of wood with a sack fresh fruit as a bonus.
+All the way back, I talked about the challenges of our short time away from home and we all marveled at God's hand in providing help with our tent, a free mechanic, and an abundance of wood with a bonus sack of fresh fruit.

 Thou wilt keep him in perfect peace, whose mind is stayed on thee; because he trusteth in thee.
 Isaiah 26:3